Hama

-The city is renowned for its seventeen norias used for watering the gardens, which are locally claimed to date back to 1100 BC.
-Though historically used for purpose of irrigation, the norias exist today as an almost entirely aesthetic traditional show.
+The city is renowned for its seventeen norias used for watering the gardens, Which are claimed to date back to 1100 BC.
+Though historically used for irrigation, the norias are used purely for show today and currently serve no direct purpose, being used as a tourist attraction and a symbol of the city.

-Etymology

-The name "Hama" appears to stem from Phoenician khamat, "fort."

 History

 The ancient settlement of Hamath was occupied from the early Neolithic to the Iron Age.

 Neolithic

 The stratigraphy is very generalized, which makes detailed comparison to other sites difficult.
 Level M (6 m thick) contained both white ware (lime-plaster) and true pottery.
 It may be contemporary with Ras Shamra V (6000–5000 BC).

 Chalcolithic

-Remains from the Chalcolithic have been uncovered by Danish archaeologists on the mount on which the former citadel once stood.
+Remains from the Chalcolithic period have been uncovered by Danish archaeologists on the mount on which the former citadel once stood.
 The excavation took place between 1931 and 1938 under the direction of Harald Ingholt.
 The overlying level L dates to the Chalcolithic Halaf culture.